simple-login/website/content/contact-us.md

 Hi!
 Our [FAQ](/faq/) and [documentation](https://simplelogin.io/docs/) is a great place for most answers.
 Our [privacy page](/privacy/) and [security page](/security/) contain a great deal of information on what data we store and for how long.

+If you need help, feel free to join our official [forum](https://forum.simplelogin.io)

 If you can’t find what you need there and if you have a SimpleLogin account, please contact us via our [support page](https://app.simplelogin.io/dashboard/support).
 You can also reach out to us by email at support@simplelogin.zendesk.com

 If you want to report a bug in SimpleLogin applications, you can submit an issue on our different GitHub pages: